Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Reduce back pain.

-It is an excellent posture to incorporate into your routine, especially if you spend a lot of time sitting or standing.
-It helps relax the back and rebalance the body.
+This is an excellent posture to incorporate into your routine, especially if you spend a lot of time sitting or standing.
+It helps relieve back tension and rebalance your body.

-Practicing this stretch regularly, while maintaining proper posture, results in lasting benefits.
-It is an excellent way to counteract the negative effects of prolonged sitting.
+Practicing this stretch regularly, while maintaining proper posture, helps you achieve long-lasting results.
+It’s a great way to counteract the negative effects of prolonged sitting.

 Starting position

 Sit comfortably on your mat.
-If necessary, place a cushion under your hips for extra comfort.
+If needed, place a cushion under your hips for extra comfort.

-From the downward-facing dog position, bring your right leg toward your right hand.
-Then, orient your right ankle toward your left hand to align your tibia with the edge of the mat.
-Gently lower your hips toward the ground, extending your left leg behind you while keeping your hips well aligned.
-Keep your right foot flexed to intensify the stretch.
+From the downward dog position, bring your right leg toward your right hand.
+Then, orient your right ankle toward your left hand to align your shin with the edge of the mat.
+Gently lower your hips toward the floor, extend your left leg behind you while keeping your hips well aligned.
+Keep your right foot bent to deepen the stretch.

 Tips for Better Practice

-• Hold the position for 60 seconds on each side while breathing deeply and steadily.
+• Hold the position for 60 seconds on each side while breathing deeply and evenly.

-• If your hips do not touch the floor, use a block or a cushion to support yourself.
+• If your hips aren’t touching the floor, use a block or a cushion to support yourself.

-• Place the foot of the bent leg near the opposite hip for better control and a stable posture.
+• Place the foot of the bent leg close to the opposite hip for better control and a stable posture.

 Options for Beginners

 Begin gently with slow, mindful breathing.
-Adjust the intensity using supports such as a cushion or a block according to your level of flexibility.
+Adjust the intensity by using supports like a cushion or a block based on your level of flexibility.

 This exercise can:

-• Reduce muscle tension and encourage better posture
+• Ease muscle tension and encourage better posture

-A regular and moderate practice is more effective than a one-time intense effort.
-Move on to the next stretch to enrich your mobility routine.
+A steady, moderate practice is much more effective than a one-off intense effort.
+Move on to the next stretch to boost your mobility routine.

 8. Deep Hip Stretch

-Deep stretching, also known as piriformis stretching, is ideal for releasing tension and improving hip mobility.
+The deep stretch, also known as the piriformis stretch, is perfect for easing tension and enhancing hip mobility.

 Starting position

-Lie down on your back, legs extended, arms along your body.
-Make sure your spine remains properly aligned.
+Lie on your back with your legs straight and your arms at your sides.
+Make sure your spine stays nicely aligned.

-Bend your right leg and place your right ankle on your left knee, allowing your right knee to open naturally.
-Place your hands behind your left thigh and gently pull the leg towards you.
-If you have trouble reaching your thigh, use a towel to facilitate the hold.
+Bend your right leg and place your right ankle on your left knee, allowing your right knee to naturally open.
+Then, place your hands behind your left thigh and gently pull the leg towards you.
+If you find it hard to reach your thigh, use a towel to make it easier.

 • Hold the position for about 30 seconds on each side.

-• Keep your shoulders on the floor and avoid arching your lower back.
+• Keep your shoulders on the ground and avoid arching your lower back.

-If you are a beginner, use a towel to help you maintain the position.
-Also reduce the duration to 20-30 seconds if necessary.
+If you're just starting out, use a towel to help maintain the position.
+Also, reduce the duration to 20-30 seconds if necessary.

 Why include this stretch?